 When it comes to safety you should be following the same protocol as all of your employees.
 This means that senior management should be attending safety trainings and should follow all of the same procedures as everyone else.
 Stay involved inspections, following up on them, and demonstrating the value of a strong safety culture daily.

 Safety culture is rooted in teamwork.
 The next time that you’re trying to improve your dealership safety, start with yourself.
 Do you have more questions about improving safety culture?
-Visit our website at www.kpaonline.com.
+Visit our safety partner's website at https://gmgenvirosafe.com/.